 Mollie, my 18-month-old miniature schnauzer, can’t hold her licker.
 She licks the carpet, the bedspread, the furniture, leaving wet spots in her wake.
 On a recent vet visit, we asked our veterinarian why she does this.
 He answered with two different possibilities.
 First, stomach issues and second, boredom.
 We ruled out stomach issues with some tests.
 That left us with boredom.
 If you search for reasons why dogs lick you will find that it releases pleasurable endorphins that provide the dog feelings of comfort.
 Mollie was essentially sucking her thumb.
-Keeping this in mind, I went on a search for something to replace the furniture and carpet for her to lick and found the Licki Mat.
+Keeping this in mind, I went on a search for something to replace the furniture and carpet for her to lick and found this dog lick mat called Licki Mat.

 This is basically an 8×8 square of food-grade rubber with a raised texture.
 You simply spread a dog-friendly treat such as peanut butter (make sure the peanut butter you’re using doesn’t contain xylitol), yogurt, pumpkin puree or even a can of wet food.
 The mat is durable and comes with a 90 day limited warranty for “chewing mishaps”.
 Since it’s made of rubber, cleaning it is as easy as throwing it in the dishwasher.
 It’s also made to withstand freezing temperatures therefore you can freeze the peanut butter to make it last longer or use low sodium bone broth on a hot day for a cold treat for Fido.